akeeba/passwordless/.github/SECURITY.md

 ## Supported Versions

-Only the latest `master` and `development` branches are supported with security updates.
+Only the latest `main` and `development` branches are supported with security updates.
 The `master` branch represents the last published version, whereas the `development` branch represents the upcoming version.

 We only support the latest published, stable Joomla version in the 3.x and 4.x branch.
 We do not support alphas, betas or release candidates (testing releases).
 If a security issue only occurs with a testing release we will consider it but we cannot promise a rapid respolution.